fredhohman/fredhohman.github.io/monthly-music.md

 permalink: monthly-music/
 ---

 I've been sharing music with friends for as long as I can remember, so I started making monthly public playlists so anyone can tune in.
-Each playlist contains ten tracks and links to Spotify, Apple Music, and Youtube.
+Each playlist contains ten tracks and links to Spotify and Youtube.
 For fans of indie rock, electronic music, and related genres.

 ***